Yiran Jiang

 Career Highlights:

 “I am currently working as a product analyst at Audible.
-My main responsibility is leveraging data knowledge to help my stakeholders better understand the business.
+My work closely aligns with the product launch cycle.
+I leverage my data knowledge and collaborate with Product Managers and Engineers to ship great products.
 Previously, I was a data science intern at Moodbit, which is a startup that leverages machine learning and data analytics for better HR.

 Jennifer Liet Lieu